From editorials with no paragraph breaks to sentences with no verbs, there are a lot of writing mistakes that an editor can fix.

 2. Have a creative, new angle of approach.

-Just recently, I was offering some advice to a promising new blogger about what she could do to expand her audience and improve her writing.
-She was running a blog about feminism, a topic that has admittedly been done over and over again—but she had a new angle.
+Just recently, I was offering some advice to a promising new blogger about what she could do to make her posts better, and the first thing I noticed was that she was missing a huge opportunity.
+You see, she was running a blog about feminism, a topic done over and over again—but she had a new angle.

+You can do the same thing in your writing.
 Find a new angle—make it unique, and make it personal.
-Then when someone asks, “Why should I care about what you have to say?”—you can tell them exactly what this topic means to you, and how your perspective adds value in a content-heavy world.
+Then when someone asks, “Why should I care about what you have to say?”—you can say, “Because I provide an opinion that no one else has.”

 3. Have new, unique information.